 The string family encompasses a huge array of instruments but all have one thing in common: sound is created by a vibrating string set in motion by fingers, bow or pick.
 Ethnomusicologists classify these types of instruments as chordophones (literally, string-sounds).
 The string family is divided into two broad categories: bowed and plucked.
 Bowed string instruments create sound by drawing a bow across the strings and include instruments like the violin, viola, cello, double bass and rebab (spiked fiddle).
 Plucked string instruments create sound by plucking the string and include instruments like the pipa, koto, guitar, mandolin, ukulele and harp.

-String instruments, like the brass and wind categories, are often produced in multiple sizes, roughly approximating SATB vocal ranges.
+String instruments, like brass and wind instruments, are often produced in multiple sizes, roughly approximating SATB vocal ranges.
 For example, the guitar family includes the bass guitar, baritone guitar, guitar, requinto (alto) and piccolo guitar (soprano).